-Policy C-AR-2c: Only allow agricultural support uses, including agricultural processing and agricultural services uses that clearly support local agricultural production consistent with the specific requirements of each of the two agricultural land use categories.
+Policy C-AR-5c: Only allow agricultural support uses, including agricultural processing and agricultural services uses that clearly support local agricultural production consistent with the specific requirements of each of the two agricultural land use categories.
 Ensure that such uses are clearly subordinate to on-site agricultural production and do not adversely affect agricultural production in the area.
 The following criteria shall be used for approval of agricultural processing or service uses:

 - (1) The use is subordinate to on-site agricultural production based on the following considerations: - a.
-The area of the parcel devoted to the agricultural support use is not more than 10% of the parcel area in agricultural production.
-(CCC-REVISED) - b.
+The portion of the site devoted to the agricultural support use in relation to agricultural production. - b.
 The size and number of structures needed for the agricultural support use in relation to agricultural production. - c.
 The relative number of employees devoted to the agricultural support use in comparison to that needed for agricultural production. - d.
-The types of agricultural production on the site in the past and present.
+The types of agricultural production on the site in the past and present. - e.
+The potential for the agricultural support use to be converted to non-agricultural uses due to its location and access. - (2) The use will not require the extension of sewer or water. - (3) The use would not convert agricultural lands inconsistent with Coastal Act Sections 30241 and 30242. - (4) The use does not substantially detract from agricultural production on-site.